Where to Stay in Japan: Best Areas and Accommodation for Every Travel Style (2026)

 Namba — Best for food, nightlife and atmosphere

 The heart of Osaka's street food scene, entertainment district and one of the city's main transport hubs.
 Dotonbori is walking distance, and the energy in the evening is unlike anywhere else in Japan.
-Excellent range of accommodation from mid-range to premium.

 Best for: first-time visitors, food lovers, anyone wanting Osaka's full energy